Barhebraeus: Descriptions

-Other commendatory descriptions include the Syriacist Sebastian P. Brock's, who classed Barhebraeus "alongside Ephrem, perhaps the most famous of all Syriac writers" and described him as "a polymath of extraordinary wide learning in virtually every subject that was studied in his time."
-Lucas Van Rompay also called him "a man of an exceptional breadth and open-mindedness", and Rev. Joseph Tarzi hailed him as "the Church's greatest and boldest knight, never to be challenged or matched in all branches of learning — theological and otherwise" and listed his many epithets: "the sea of wisdom, the light of the East and West, king of the learned, the greatest of the wise men, the holy father, the father versed in theology, the adornment of composers, the crown of Maphrians, the crown of chiefs."
+Other commendatory descriptions include the Syriacist Sebastian P. Brock's, who classed Barhebraeus "alongside Ephrem, perhaps the most famous of all Syriac writers" and described him as "a polymath of extraordinarily wide learning in virtually every subject that was studied in his time".
+Lucas Van Rompay also called him "a man of an exceptional breadth and open-mindedness", and Rev. Joseph Tarzi hailed him as "the Church's greatest and boldest knight, never to be challenged or matched in all branches of learning—theological and otherwise" and listed his many epithets: "the sea of wisdom, the light of the East and West, king of the learned, the greatest of the wise men, the holy father, the father versed in theology, the adornment of composers, the crown of Maphrians, the crown of chiefs".
 Paul Bedjan further described his chronicle as "one of the most interesting books that were produced in my country".

 In modern commemoration, Barhebraeus continues to be honoured.
-In 2010, a symposium dedicated to him was organised in Aleppo, Syria by the late Archbishop of Aleppo Yohanna Ibrahim.
+In 2010, a symposium dedicated to him was organised in Aleppo, Syria by the previous archbishop of Aleppo, Yohanna Ibrahim.

 Contemporary scholars frequently refer to Barhebraeus as the "Encyclopaedia of the 13th century" which entirely captures his unmatched knowledge and lasting influence throughout the Syriac, Arabic, and wider Eastern intellectual sphere.